Skip to main content

 }

-Allocating resources to a relationship of a node
+Allocating an IP address to a relationship of a node

 Another way we can use resource managers is in situations where we create a node that has a relationship and we want to use a resource manager to allocate a new resource for that relationship.
 For example, we want to create a new device (or server) and assign an IP address to the device out of a pool.